kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 at what pitfalls you could come across and how you can change your thinking so you avoid them.

-## Pitfall 1: Not starting with a good foundation
+## Pitfall 1: Starting without a good foundation

 [The React Hooks documentation](https://reactjs.org/hooks) is brilliant and I strongly recommend you give it a read through, especially the